-Flathead Area Mountain Bikers, in conjunction with the City of Whitefish and Whitefish Legacy Partners, is working towards legitimizing the Spencer Mountain area to ensure that the trails on Spencer will stay open and will be properly maintained.
-FAMB’s work on the Spencer trails has been years in the making, and we’re not done yet!
+Flathead Area Mountain Bikers, in conjunction with the City of Whitefish, Whitefish Legacy Partners, and the DNRC, has been working towards legitimizing the Spencer Mountain area to ensure that the trails on Spencer will stay open and will be properly maintained.
+FAMB’s work on Spencer Trails has been years in the making, and we’re just getting started!

 What can I do to help?

 We’d love to have your help!
 There’s a lot of trail work to be done, and there is a substantial cost associated with this project.
-Even with the RTP grant in place, your financial support is critical to the project’s success, and every dollar donated is greatly appreciated.
+Even with the RTP grant in place, your financial support is critical to Spencer's success, and every dollar donated is greatly appreciated.
+We also really need your on-the-ground help each Spring/Fall - our grant funds come to us with the caveat that we need to supply a certain number of volunteer hours, which works out great because it allows you to give back to the trails that you love riding!
+Watch for trail days on FAMB’s calendar, or email us at email@example.com to find out how you can help.

 Is this part of the Whitefish Trail?

 The freeride trails at the north end of Spencer are separate from the Whitefish Trail, but this project is done in conjunction with Whitefish Legacy Partners (the organization behind the Whitefish Trail).
-In addition to FAMB's improvements on the Freeride trails, Whitefish Legacy Partners has licensed an 8 mile connector loop that circumnavigates the Spencer Mountain area and will be an extension of the Whitefish Trail.
+In addition to FAMB's improvements on the freeride trails, Whitefish Legacy Partners has licensed an 8 mile connector loop that circumnavigates the Spencer Mountain area and will be an extension of the Whitefish Trail.
 As part of that project, ¾ mile of new trail was built to complete the singletrack loop, offering great views and access.
-This portion of the Whitefish Trail will open late summer 2015.
-You can learn more about that project (and ways you can help!) at www.WhitefishLegacy.org.
+You can learn more about The Whitefish Trail (and ways you can help!) at www.WhitefishLegacy.org.

-Why is this happening?
+Why did this happen?
 Why not just leave it the way it was?

-The trails at Spencer were, up until very recently, unauthorized.
-Especially because of the jumps, drops, and other trail features, this put the DNRC in a difficult position.
+Before FAMB took on management and upkeep of Spencer Trails, they were technically unauthorized trails.
+The jumps, drops, and other unauthorized trail features in particular put the DNRC in a difficult position.
 The DNRC recognized that these were popular trails, but there were concerns about liability and resource damage (among other concerns).
 The easy option for DNRC would have been to simply decommission the trails and tear down the features.
-Fortunately, the DNRC and FAMB, along with the City of Whitefish and Whitefish Legacy Partners were able to work past this and find a way to make sure the trails (and features) could stay.
-These groups have entered into a cooperative agreement, and the trails at Spencer are now licensed for public use for the next ten years (through 2024), as long as the agreed-upon requirements in the license are followed.
+Fortunately, the DNRC and FAMB, along with the City of Whitefish and Whitefish Legacy Partners were able to work past this and find a way to make sure the trails could stay.
+This cleared the way for FAMB to construct and maintain safer, higher quality features built to generally accepted freeride specs.
+These groups have entered into a cooperative agreement, and the trails at Spencer are now licensed for public use through 2024, as long as the agreed-upon requirements in the license are followed.
+One of these requirements is that FAMB pays an annual Special Recreational Use License Fee to the state annually.
+The fee is on a sliding scale and increases each year, but is currently approximately $4,000/year.
+This is the fee that enables all users to recreate on these trails.
+Did we mention we really appreciate your donation to help us with this cost?

-Are there going to be any new trails?
+Are there going to be any more new trails?

 We’re trying not to count our chickens before they hatch, but we’re working on gaining approval for some additional trails.
 More on that to come…

-I’ve been riding and building at Spencer for years and I’d rather keep doing my own thing and building my own trails.
+I have fond memories of riding and building features at Spencer, and I’d rather keep doing my own thing and building my own trails.

 We recognize that a lot of people have put in lots of time building and maintaining the trails at Spencer over the years – these people made Spencer what it is.
 If you want to make sure the trails are built and maintained the way you like, contact us at firstname.lastname@example.org and we’ll try to make it happen.